 Take action below -- urge Obama to fulfill Roosevelt's vision and forever protect these canyonlands.

 Originating in America's first designated wilderness area, New Mexico's Gila River is a biological gem.
 Its riparian forests boast one of the highest concentrations of breeding birds in the country -- including rare yellow-billed cuckoos -- and its waters sustain loach minnow, spike dace and Gila trout.
 The Gila is also a mainstay for the area's recreation economy.

-But New Mexico Governor Susana Martinez will soon decide whether to OK a billion-dollar boondoggle that could destroy this river as we know it.
+But the New Mexico Interstate Stream Commission recently decided to move forward with a Gila River diversion project -- a billion-dollar boondoggle that could destroy this river as we know it.
+We need your help now to urge New Mexico Governor Susana Martinez to reverse course.
 The project is unnecessary because the area's water needs can be met by other proven means -- through conservation, groundwater management, water recycling and watershed restoration.